-Cracked open and enlarged by a river of the same name, Charyn Canyon is Kazakhstan’s supreme rift.
+Chiseled out of the steppe clay by an eponymous white river, Charyn Canyon is Kazakhstan’s supreme rift.
 After crossing the endless, wide-open plains outside of Almaty, the canyon comes as a surprise.
-Out of nowhere, the landscape adds a third dimension.
+Seemingly out of nowhere, the landscape gets a third dimension.

 For a million years, wind and water sculpted Charyn’s red sandstone to form today’s fantastical shapes and shadows.
 Come here if you are not easily awed.

 Besides sightseeing and photography, the Charyn area offers opportunities for walking, and rafting, as well as off-road jeep touring, and simply enjoying beautiful nature.

 Most tourists want to visit Charyn Canyon as a day trip from Almaty.
 This is possible, but it is a 4-hour drive there and 4 hours back, leaving precious little time for visiting the canyons, a wonder of nature.
 You can only see the Valley of Castles in such a short time.

 We advise you to make it a 2-day visit to ensure you get the full experience: see at least 3 canyons, experience sunset & sunrise and camp under a starry night sky.
 You will not regret it.